collective/volto-gdpr-privacy/README.md

 #### Configurable focus trap (from v.2.1.0)

 Added a new configurable parameter called `focusTrapEnabled`, which defaults to true.
-This enables a focus trap provided by [react-focus-lock](https://www.npmjs.com/package/react-focus-lock)on cookie banner: user cannot tab their way out and has to perform an action via banner buttons to be able to navigate the site using keyboard.
+This enables a focus trap provided by [react-focus-lock](https://www.npmjs.com/package/react-focus-lock) on cookie banner: user cannot tab their way out and has to perform an action via banner buttons to be able to navigate the site using keyboard.
 Control panel configuration can be used to toggle this feature on or off.

 #### Upgrade to v2.2.0